MetacoSA/NBitpayClient/README.md

 # NBitpayClient

-A non-offical and sane Bitpay API compatible client library created because the [official](https://github.com/bitpay/csharp-bitpay-client) project is barely usable.
+A non-offical and Bitpay API compatible client library.

 ## How to use